Skip to main content

 Once you’ve completed the previous steps, you’re ready to perform the identity resolution operation.

-You perform an identity resolution operation by running the identifier resolution procedure shown below, which includes checking that the output has succeeded.
+You perform an identity resolution operation by running the identifier resolution procedure shown below.
 You can then view the output table to check the results.

 The output tables vary somewhat, depending on the type of identifiers being resolved.